 A third good option is Sunn Odyssey.
 They offer several dives a day, beginning with a two tank dive in the morning that leaves at 8:30 a.m. every day of the week except for Sunday.

 Check the following table for more information about boat operators that offer snorkeling.

 |Exotic Adventures||(242) 374-2278||2.1 mi.
 South-Southwest of Central Freeport|

 |Pat & Diane Tours||(888) 439-3959||2.3 mi.
 East of Central Freeport|

 |Reef Tours||(242) 373-5880||2.1 mi.
 East of Central Freeport|

 |Sunn Odyssey||(242) 373-4014||1.6 mi.
 Southeast of Central Freeport|

 |Superior Watersports Sailing||(242) 373-7863||2.1 mi.
 East-Southeast of Central Freeport|

-A third option is Superior Watersports.
+A third place to consider is Superior Watersports.
 The Sea World Explorer Snorkel Tour takes place aboard a state-of-the-art semi-submarine, allowing those who want to to simply enjoy the sites from the vessel, while others can don their snorkel and go out to explore.
 The trip leaves at 11:30 a.m.
-They're found within Port Lucaya, Grand Bahama.
+They're situated in Port Lucaya, Grand Bahama.